Ram-pressure stripping caught in action in a young cluster at $z = 2.51$: Methods

 where the value 1.678 is the conversion factor between the scale length and the effective radius of an exponential disk.

-We used the relation in ref.~\cite{Tacconi:2018} to calculate $M_{\rm mol}$ in main sequence at galaxy stellar masses and the effective radius of gas disks was assumed to be $r_{\rm eff,gas}=2\times r_{\rm eff,\bigstar}$.
-Taking the infalling velocity of $1500\,{\rm km/s}$~\cite{Jachym+2017}, comparable to the free-fall velocity from infinity to $1\,R_{\rm 200c}$, we computed at which radius ($R_{\rm trunc}$), Eq.~\ref{eq3} would reach the balance.
-Generally, the cluster galaxies have $R_{\rm trunc}\sim 1-2\,r_{\rm eff,gas}$, which means 20\%-50\% of the gas would be influenced by the cluster environment.
-The ram-pressure stripping criterion (Eq.~\ref{eq3}) is applicable to the case where the velocity vector of the galaxy is perpendicular to its gas disk with the ram-pressure stripping being maximized.
-The larger the angle is between the velocity vector and the disk normal, the more difficult is for the ram-pressure effect to occur.
-Thus, ram-pressure stripping is a threshold phenomenon.
-As such, it is likely that the most visible ram-pressure effects occur in the maximum scenario.
-An importance consequence in this scenario is that the dislodged gas still in the vicinity of its former host galaxy is expected to display a rotational signature conformal to the host galaxy.
-Upon a closer examination, we find galaxies D1, D4 and D5 show such signatures.
-We defer detailed quantification of this signature to a future study, with the aid of numerical simulations.
+We used the relation in ref.~\cite{Tacconi:2018} to calculate $M_{\rm gas}$ in main sequence galaxies at given stellar masses. {T}he effective radius of gas disks was assumed to be $r_{\rm eff,gas}={1.5}\times r_{\rm eff,\star}$ , because {some recent work revealed extended molecular gas in high-redshift galaxies (especially in (proto-)clusters~\citep{Chen:2024,Rybak+2025}), and the size measurements from F444W imaging are $\sim 20\%$ smaller than those from rest-frame 5000~\AA\; imaging~\citep{vanderWel:2014,Ormerod+2024}}.
+Taking an infalling velocity of $1500\,{\rm km/s}$~\cite{Jachym+2017}, comparable to the free-fall velocity from infinity to $1\,R_{\rm 200c}$, we computed the value of $R_{\rm trunc}$ at which Equation~\ref{eq3} would reach the balance.
+Generally, the cluster galaxies have $R_{\rm trunc} \approx 1$--2 $r_{\rm eff,gas}$, and 20--50\% of the gas would be influenced by the cluster environment{, except for D3 and D9 which are compact and require more clumpy ICM}.

+The RPS criterion (Equation~\ref{eq3}) is applicable to the case where the velocity vector of the galaxy is perpendicular to its gas disk, where RPS is maximized.
+The larger the angle between the velocity vector and the disk normal is, the more difficult it is for the ram-pressure effect to occur.
+Thus, RPS is a threshold phenomenon.
+As such, it is likely that the most visible ram-pressure effects occur in the maximum scenario. {As the disk angular momentum is conserved, this angle changes along the infalling orbit of cluster galaxies and would reach the efficient face-on case at some point.} An important consequence in this scenario is that the dislodged gas still in the vicinity of its former host galaxy is expected to display a rotational signature conformal to the host galaxy.
+Through a closer examination, we found that galaxies D1, D4 and D5 show such signatures.
+We defer detailed quantification of this signature to future study with the aid of numerical simulations.

-To derive the solid line in the right panel of Fig.~\ref{fig3}, we further use the mass-size relation from ref.~\cite{vanderWel:2014}.
+To derive the solid line in the right panel of Fig.~\ref{fig3}, we use the mass--size relation from ref.~\cite{vanderWel:2014} { applying a 20\% correction for consistency with size measurement in the F444W band.
+At each radius, the solid line indicates the required differential velocity for gas truncation at $2~r_{\rm eff,gas}$ in a $\log(M_\star/{M_\odot})=10$ galaxy.}